dogweather/forkful/content/en/rust/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-A Rust interactive shell, or REPL (Read-Eval-Print Loop), lets you run Rust code on-the-fly, seeing instant results, perfect for experimentation or learning.
-Programmers use it to test snippets, debug, or just play with language features without the overhead of compiling a full project.

 ## How to:
 As of now, Rust does not have an official REPL shipped with it.
 You can use third-party tools like `evcxr_repl`.
 Install it with Cargo: